 Course Category Basic Sciences Course Code 20BE4T01 Course Type Theory L-T-P-C 2-0-0-0 Prerequisites Basic Knowledge in Environment and protection.
-Internal Assessment 100

-Course objective: To make students to get awareness on environment and to understand the importance of protecting natural resources, ecosystems for future generations and pollution causes due to the day to day activities of human life to save earth from the inventions by the engineers.
+Internal Assessment 100 importance of protecting natural resources, ecosystems for future generations and pollution causes due to the day to day activities of human life to save earth from the inventions by the engineers.